- Reveals Todd’s stupidest, most expensive financial mistake.

 It seemed like a smart idea at the time…

 I sold the hedge fund business and became financially independent at age 35.
-What’s wrong with that?
+What could be wrong with that?

 After all, it bought me the freedom to embark on a 6 month trip and live the dream I had put off since college – long-term travel through the Middle East and Europe, with nothing more than a backpack, credit card, and no worries in the world.
 My whole life lay before me as one grand adventure.